 KCARE forges partnerships between K-State scientists and other research institutions to create quality solutions for the environmental issues our state faces now and into the future.
 Our projects examine current issues and create new innovations to offset the changing landscape; together, we can help Kansas agriculture remain successful and sustainable.

 Interested in installing tire tanks for livestock watering, developing low volume springs, or installing a solar water pump?
-Go to the KCARE Publications page to read publications on these subjects.
+The KCARE Publications page has information on these topics and more.